-- 13. Contribute positively towards biodiversity and ecology through landscaping that will create a unique building setting by bringing green spaces and wetland areas into the built environment. - 14.
+- into the built environment. - 14.
 Support the provision of innovative waste management and recycling storage and collection systems. - 15.
 Improving air quality and reducing exposure to poor air quality. - 16.
 Provide buffers comprising green infrastructure along the A12 and A13 to mitigate noise and air pollution.